MagicBowen/optest/README.md

 # optest

-optest is a Python CLI for validating AI operators across GPU/NPU targets using a declarative YAML plan.
-A plan describes inputs/outputs, generators, assertions, backends/commands, and test cases. optest renders templates, generates data, runs your command, and checks results with colored terminal output or JSON.
+`optest` is a Python CLI that validates operators via a declarative YAML plan.
+It renders template tokens, generates inputs, runs your binary or script, and checks outputs using built-in or custom assertions.
+Reports are printed in color or emitted as JSON.

 ## Install
 ```bash